Why is my grout discolored

 Cleaning

-The answer to 'why is my grout discolored' is that grout can become discolored for several common reasons, including dirt and grime buildup, mold or mildew growth, and improper cleaning.
-Discolored grout is a common problem that homeowners face, but there are solutions.
+The answer to 'why is my grout discolored' is that grout can become discolored for several reasons, including improper cleaning, staining from spills or dirt, and natural wear and tear over time.
+Discolored grout is a common problem that homeowners face, but there are solutions to restore the original color and appearance.

 Step-by-Step Guide